samanthamebius/EarBuddies/README.md

 npm install
 npm run dev
 ```
-5. open [localhost](http://127.0.0.1:5173/) in your browser
+5. open [localhost](http://127.0.0.1:5173/) in your browser.
+Please use google chrome, as the system has not been fully tested on other browsers and you may encounter unexpected errors.
-6. log in with spotify.
-Feel free to use your own account, or you can use one of ours:
+7. log in with spotify.
+Please use one of the following accounts:
-(Please note that your spotify account must be premium to use Earbuddies)

 Testing account 1  (Taylor Swift)